awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

   //...More code
   ```

 `buildSubscription` uses the `SubscribeTodos` document defining the subscription to create and `ListTodos` defining what query in the cache to automatically update.
-It also accepts three additional optional parameters:
+It also accepts two additional optional parameters:
-- An object with the variables for the subscription
 - `idField`, used if your GraphQL subscription response type uses something other than "id"
 - `operationType` override if you do not want to infer actions such as "add" or "update" from the subscription name